We all know that dogs are man’s best friend. Well, now dogs can be a skier’s best friend, and they might even save your life.

 These mutts are highly trained and ready to save some lives!
 For more info go to squawdogs.com.

 Heavenly’s ski patrol dogs have become a cult following among Tahoe locals.
 It’s no surprise that Heavenly found maybe the best looking dogs for their team.
 While any avalanche trouble at this resort would be extremely rare, it is always good to have these mutts on your team.

 Learn about their training regimen with Truckee the dog:

 While having these dogs around the resort are a lot of fun, just know that they take their jobs extremely seriously.
 Take a look at just how fast they rescue someone in a training exercise:

 While we love having these awesome dogs around our ski areas, let’s not forget they play a crucial role in the ski patrols at these resorts.
-Last season, they helped find a buried ski instructor just outside the boundary of the resort.
+A few seasons ago, they helped find a buried ski instructor just outside the boundary of the resort.